-We get many requests to recommend the best mini quad ESC, so we have created these “Top 5 Best” lists to feature some of the best products based on community feedback, polls and reviews.
-In this March 2017 edition, we are featuring 5 ESC’s that you should consider for your next build!
+We get many requests to recommend the best mini quad ESC, so we created these “Top 5 Best” lists to feature some of the best products based on community feedback, polls and reviews.
+In this article, we feature five of the top ESC’s that you should consider for your next build!

-The ESC’s featured here are chosen by us because they scored top votes in our recent Facebook group poll (group: Multicopter International), as well as consideration on their features.
+The ESC’s recommended here are chosen by us because they scored top votes in our recent Facebook poll (group: Multicopter International), as well as consideration on their features and performance.
 Anyway, please do your research how to choose ESC before making the decision.

 Common key features these ESC’s all have are:

-- DShot600 support out of the box (as well as all other ESC protocols)
+- DShot support out of the box (as well as all other ESC protocols)

 - Small and light weight